This Page Was Last updated on December 27, 2017

 Editing: Guillaume JUIN

 What does astronaut see from up there?
 From the red soil of africa, the blue water of oceans, to the green lights of the poles and yellow light

-of human activity, discover, throught this journey to space, something astoundingly beautiful and strange at the same time.
+of human activity, discover, through out this journey to space, something astoundingly beautiful and strange at the same time.

 Video courtesy of the Earth Science and Remote Sensing Unit, NASA Johnson Space Center

 EOL VIDEOS Editing: Guillaume JUIN guillaumejuin.fr Music: Astronaut - Vincent Tone

 Cygnus service module built by Orbital ATK in their Dulles, Virginia cleanroom is shown here with unfurled UltraFlex

 solar panels that will fly for the first time with mated pressurized module on the OA-4 ISS resupply mission on ULA Atlas V rocket

 on Dec.
 3, 2015 from Cape Canaveral, Florida.

 The Orbital ATK OA-4 service module sits in the cleanroom, with a large portion of the electronics on the vehicle visible in this photograph.